schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## Slack

-> Second, we **underestimated how powerful the editor integration is**.
-Thanks to TypeScript’s language service, editors with an autocomplete function can support the development with context-aware suggestions. **TypeScript understands which properties and methods are available on certain objects, enabling your editor to do the same.** An autocomplete system that only uses words in the current document feels barbaric afterward.
+> Second, we **underestimated how powerful the editor integration is**...
+TypeScript understands which properties and methods are available on certain objects, enabling your editor to do the same.

 [source](https://slack.engineering/typescript-at-slack-a81307fa288d)